What is nasal obstruction?

 - Nasal exam, including the use of endoscopes, X-rays, CT scans and/or other imaging tests

 When to Call for Help

-Call your pediatrician if you notice any of the symptoms listed above in your child.
+Call your doctor, or your child's pediatrician, if you notice any of the symptoms listed above in you or your child.